 This condition is more common in older adults, especially those with frail health.
 Factors that increase your chance of getting sepsis include:

 - Recent illness or hospital care, especially surgery

 Poorly working immune system due to:

-or another immunosuppressive condition, such as an autoimmune disease or an immune deficiency
+or another condition that suppresses the immune system, such as an autoimmune disease or immune deficiency

 - Medical treatment with an invasive device